US STOCKS-Nasdaq boosted by growth stocks after Netflix's upbeat forecast | Business

 - United States

-The Nasdaq rose on Wednesday after a positive forecast from Netflix added to a largely upbeat second-quarter earnings from U.S. companies against the backdrop of rising recession fears from the Federal Reserve's efforts to tame surging inflation.
-Netflix Inc's shares gained 3% after the company predicted it would return to customer growth during the third quarter, while posting a smaller-than-forecast 1 million drop in subscribers in the second quarter.
+The Nasdaq gained nearly 2% on Wednesday after a positive forecast from Netflix added to largely upbeat second-quarter earnings from U.S. companies amid rising recession fears due to the Federal Reserve's efforts to tame surging inflation.
+Netflix Inc's shares jumped 7.1% after the company predicted it would return to customer growth during the third quarter, while posting a smaller-than-expected 1 million drop in subscribers in the second quarter.

+Trading remained volatile in thin volumes, with the CBOE Volatility index last down 23.83 points to its lowest in nearly three months.
+"Low volumes accentuate market moves historically and even though we've wiped off $10 or $15 trillion from global equities this year, there's still a lot of excess liquidity.
+So low volume on excess liquidity can still accentuate moves," John Lynch, chief investment officer for Comerica Wealth Management, said.

-Merck & Co Inc dropped 0.9% as the company's cancer therapy Keytruda failed to meet the main goal of a late-stage trial testing it in patients with head and neck cancer.
-Baker Hughes Co plunged 10.1% as the oilfield services provider reported a bigger second-quarter loss, while its adjusted profit also missed estimates.
+Merck & Co Inc's shares fell 2.2% as the company's cancer therapy Keytruda failed to meet the main goal of a late-stage trial testing it in patients with head and neck cancer.
+Baker Hughes Co plunged 8.9% as the oilfield services provider reported a bigger second-quarter loss, while its adjusted profit also missed estimates.

-Declining issues outnumbered advancers for a 1.19-to-1 ratio on the NYSE.
-Advancing issues outnumbered decliners by a 1.65-to-1 ratio on the Nasdaq.
-The S&P index recorded one new 52-week high and 29 new lows, while the Nasdaq recorded 17 new highs and 11 new lows.
+Advancing issues outnumbered decliners for a 2.15-to-1 ratio on the NYSE and a 2.76-to-1 ratio on the Nasdaq.
+The S&P index recorded one new 52-week high and 29 new lows, while the Nasdaq recorded 20 new highs and 18 new lows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)